rlf-arlut/tmrg/doc/source/synthesis_tests.rst

 ------------------------------------

 This approach is very similar to the previous one (with voting at the input of the flip flop), however this time voting happens at the output of the flip flops.
-The verilog code representing circuit:
+The verilog code representing the circuit:

 .. literalinclude:: tmr3.v